Iran–Iraq relations

 The fall of Saddam Hussein in 2003 and the eventual rise to power by pro-Iranian Shia factions (i.e. Islamic Dawa Party and Islamic Supreme Council of Iraq) led to the normalization of relations between the two countries.
 Since 2003, Iraq has allowed Shia Muslims from Iran to make the pilgrimage to holy Shia sites in Iraq.
-In March 2008, Iranian president Mahmoud Ahmadinejad became the first Iranian president to visit Iraq since Iran's 1979 Islamic revolution.
+In March 2008, Iranian president Mahmoud Ahmadinejad became the first Iranian Head of State to visit Iraq since Iran's 1979 Islamic revolution.
 Former Iraqi prime minister Nouri al-Maliki has made several state visits to Iran since 2006 and expressed sympathy with Iran over its nuclear energy program.
 Iran has since become Iraq's largest trading partner.
 Iran and Iraq are very close allies supporting each other against the Islamic State.
-The relationship between the two countries is strong in part due to the fact that both governments operate on a Shi'ite system of governance.
+The relationship between the two countries is strong in part because both governments are dominated by Shi'ite Muslims.
 Increasing influence of Tehran in Iraqi politics has led to civilians protesting the foreign involvement and presence of Iran-backed militias harassing and attacking citizens.

 Iran has an embassy in Baghdad and four consulates general in Basra, Sulaymaniyah, Erbil and Karbala.
 Iraq has an embassy in Tehran and three consulates general in Kermanshah, Ahvaz and Mashhad.
 On 7 September 2018, Iraqi citizens set the Iranian embassy on fire as a part of a series of protests and arson against the foreign power seen as becoming too influential in local domestic politics.
-On 27 November 2019, Iraqi protestors burned down the Iran consulate.
+On 27 November 2019, Iraqi protesters burned down the Iranian consulate in Najaf.